MarinShalamanov/MarinShalamanov.github.io/archive/2018-02-23-ladner-padding.md

 $$NP$$ is the set of all problem that can be solvedin time $$O(n^c)$$ given a certificate of polynomial length.

-Problem A can be **reduced** to problem B if given a solutoin for A we can solve B.
+Problem A can be **reduced** to problem B if given a solution for A we can solve B.

 $$NP$$-hard is the set of all problems $$A$$ such that every problem $$B \in NP$$ can be reduced to $$A$$.